Logical blocks for fault-tolerant topological quantum computation: Implementing logical blocks in topological fusion-based quantum computation

 \subsection{Surviving stabilizers: checks and membranes}

-Both the error-correcting capabilities and logical channels of FBQC may be understood using the \emph{surviving stabilizers} formalism \cite{raussendorf2007topological, brown2020universal, bartolucci2021fusion}.
+Both the error-correcting capabilities and logical instruments of FBQC may be understood using the \emph{surviving stabilizers} formalism \cite{raussendorf2007topological, brown2020universal, bartolucci2021fusion}.
 The surviving stabilizer subgroup $\mathcal{S}$ is defined as those stabilizers $r \in \mathcal{R}$ that commute with all elements of the measurement group

 Elements of $\mathcal{S}$ are termed surviving stabilizers.
-The lattice structure allows us to determine this centralizer relatively easily as shall be shown below.
+The lattice structure allows us to determine this centralizer relatively easily as will be shown below.

-One important subgroup of $\mathcal{S}$ is the intersection $\mathcal{C} = \mathcal{R} \cap \mathcal{M}$, whose elements provide the check operators of the FBQC channel.
-Qubits of each $6$-ring resource state are arrayed on the edges in such a way that each generator of Eq.~(\ref{eqClusterRingStabilizers}) can be associated with a corner of a $3$-cell; one suitable indexing on Cartesian axes is $\{z_+, x_+, y_+, z_-, x_-, y_-\}$.
+One important subgroup of $\mathcal{S}$ is the intersection $\mathcal{C} = \mathcal{R} \cap \mathcal{M}$, whose elements provide the check operators of the FBQC instrument network.
+Qubits of each six-ring resource state are arrayed on the edges in such a way that each generator of Eq.~(\ref{eqClusterRingStabilizers}) can be associated with a corner of a $3$-cell; one suitable indexing on Cartesian axes is $\{z_+, x_+, y_+, z_-, x_-, y_-\}$.

 Consider now a 3-cell in the bulk of the lattice as shown in Fig.~\ref{fig:surviving_check}.
-For $6$ of its vertices we may choose a $ZXZ$ generator of Eq.~(\ref{eqClusterRingStabilizers}) on a corner of the cell as shown.
-For the remaining two corners we take a product of three $6$-ring stabilizer generators to obtain an $XXX$ operator on the corner.
-The product of all 8 corner stabilizers can be rewritten as a product of elements $XX$ and $ZZ$ from $\mathcal{M}$, and is therefore contained in $\mathcal{C}$.
+For six of its vertices we may choose a $ZXZ$ generator of Eq.~(\ref{eqClusterRingStabilizers}) on a corner of the cell as shown.
+For the remaining two corners we take a product of three six-ring stabilizer generators to obtain an $XXX$ operator on the corner.
+The product of all eight corner stabilizers can be rewritten as a product of elements $XX$ and $ZZ$ from $\mathcal{M}$, and is therefore contained in $\mathcal{C}$.

 These check stabilizers corresponding to 3-cells of the lattice are analogous to the plaquette operators of the surface code.
-Note that each cell edge shows only one outcome of the $\langle XX, ZZ\rangle$ fusion, the other outcome is included in a neighbouring check operator.
-This partitions the cells into a 3D checkerboard of primal and dual check operators as shown in Fig.~\ref{figFBQCFeatures}.
+Note that each cell edge shows only one outcome of the $\langle XX, ZZ\rangle$ fusion, the other outcome is included in a neighboring check operator.
+This partitions the cells into a 3D checkerboard of primal and dual check operators, as shown in Fig.~\ref{figFBQCFeatures}.
 Errors on fusion outcomes flip the value of checks, which can be viewed as anyonic excitations as before.